ruimarinho/google-libphonenumber/README.md

 ### Chrome Extensions

-Google Closure Compiler API, a serviced provided by Google to compile code online via its Closure library, may not always return fully compliant UTF-8-encoded output.
+Google Closure Compiler API, a service provided by Google to compile code online via its Closure library, may not always return fully compliant UTF-8-encoded output.

 Loading extensions using this library on Google Chrome and other Chromium-based browsers may result in the following error when compiled with webpack: